-At the lower end of the surveillance scale are the criminal police of the local police headquarters and smaller FAO units from various departments, including the riot police.
-Often only two or three vehicles are available to them, with which some officers carry out surveillance that cannot meet textbook requirements due to insufficient resources.
-The representations of surveillance in the media almost never go beyond this lowest level.
-Occasionally such forces work together in larger cases.
+At the lower end of the surveillance scale are the crimseven "Mobile Task Forces" of the MEK with around inal police of the local police headquarters and smaller 15 officers each, totalling around 100, who have a fleet FAO units from various departments, including the riot of more than 80 vehicles at their disposal, plus a group police.
+Often only two or three vehicles are available to for technical support and surveillance training. them, with which some officers carry out surveillance Surveillance by the MEK generally has a force of apthat cannot meet textbook requirements due to insufproximately 6 and a maximum of 12 vehicles. ficient resources.
+The representations of surveillance in